elhoucine/HappyGitScenario/README.md

 ```

 > The param -d is case sensitive, the lowercase -d option is a safe delete and will give you useful warnings.
-> Don't use the capital option -D because it's a force delete and can delete your hard work accidentally.
+> Don't use the capital option -D because it's a force delete so you may delete your hard work accidentally.

 #### Remove a remote branch:
 ```